CumulusNetworks/docs/content/version/cumulus-linux-30/Layer-3-Features/Open-Shortest-Path-First---OSPF---Protocol.md

 originated by a node are distributed to all the other nodes in the network through a mechanism called *flooding*.
 Flooding is done hop-by-hop.
 OSPF ensures reliability by using link state acknowledgement packets.
-The set of LSAs in a router’s memory is termed *link-state database* (LSDB), a representation of the network graph.
-Thus, OSPF ensures a consistent view of LSDB on each node in the network in a distributed fashion (eventual consistency model); this is key to the protocol’s correctness.
+The set of LSAs in a router's memory is termed *link-state database* (LSDB), a representation of the network graph.
+Thus, OSPF ensures a consistent view of LSDB on each node in the network in a distributed fashion (eventual consistency model); this is key to the protocol's correctness.

 ## Scalability and Areas</span>